Benchmarking Prometheus-compatible time series databases

 800 metrics-per-target * 1k targets / 10s = 80k samples/s

 As a bonus, the helm chart also contains a vmalert configuration for running read queries.
 These are standard alerting rules for node_exporter.
-Running vmalert is optional and allows generating more production-like workload, where metrics storage receives production-like read requests additionally to data ingestion.
+Running vmalert is optional and allows generating a more production-like workload, where metrics storage receives production-like read requests additionally to data ingestion.
 The alerting rules file can be easily replaced with custom set of rules.
 The frequency of rules evaluation is controlled by the queryInterval parameter.

-Conclusion #
+#

 The benchmark proved to be useful for our internal tests.
 We believe that the community may also benefit from it when comparing different solutions or versions of the same solution, which accept data via Prometheus remote_write protocol.
 For example, Prometheus itself, Cortex, Thanos, M3DB and TimescaleDB.
 However, we always recommend to not simply believe synthetic benchmarks, but validate the numbers and resource usage on production-like data.